 - Retirement Saving Accounts

-An entity may apply to be authorised to provide one or more type of financial services, and/or provide one or more financial product class to retail and/or wholesale clients.
+An entity may apply to be authorised to provide one or more types of financial services, and/or provide one or more financial product class to retail and/or wholesale clients.
 Financial product/service delineations and boundaries are complex and it is easy to overlook or inaccurately define an aspect of your activities.

 If you would like to obtain further information or assistance regarding an AFSL for your firm, please contact Sophie Grace directly.